 But in the float pod you are safe.
 If anything did concern you, there is a call button where you could alert a member of staff who will be nearby.
 Otherwise your room is private, with no-one to even notice, let alone chuckle if you snore.

 Fear of drowning

-You can rest assured that falling asleep in the pod is absolutely fine.
+You can rest assured that it is absolutely fine to fall asleep in the float pod.
 In fact I do so for at least part of nearly every float I do, and I highly recommend the quality of rest achieved as a result!